Faculty & Staff Directory

 Jordan Studevan joined the St. Mark’s community in April ‘18 as the Assistant Director of College Counseling.
 Previously, he worked with his family business and as the Logistics Coordinator at City Year in Philadelphia.
 He is a graduate of Franklin & Marshall College, with a degree in Economics and Government.
 St. Marks Athletics will benefit from Jordan’s experience as a varsity football player at F&M, as well as his love for playing basketball.
 He lives in Sawyer along with his new dog, Ace, who is sure to become very popular on campus.

 Barbara is Head Chaplain and teaches in the Religion Department.
-She lives on campus with her husband Doug Borchard, and together they have raised three sons through high school and two (so far!) through college.
+She lives in Boston with her husband Doug Borchard, and together they have raised three sons through high school and two (so far!) through college.
 Barbara is an ordained Episcopal Priest, regularly preaching and celebrating in the Dioceses of Massachusetts and New Hampshire, and singing with choirs wherever and whenever she can.
 She earned her B.A. in Religion from Princeton University, her MBA from Stanford Graduate School of Business, and her Masters in Theological Studies from Harvard Divinity School.

 Jennifer joined St. Mark's as Director of Counseling Services in 2012.
 Before joining the St. Mark's faculty, Jennifer spent eight years at the Fay School as Director of Counseling Services and wellness teacher.
 She has a great range of experience, having worked in public and independent schools, university settings, as well as high school and middle schools.
 In addition to her role as a school counselor, Jennifer works closely with our student leaders and teaches the Third Form Saturday Core class focusing on Mindfulness.
 She lives in Marlborough with her husband Christopher and children Emily, Ryan and Katie.